Do you want to keep customers informed by letting them know when certain products are almost out of stock?

 - Message link

-You’ll also be able to upload a picture of the product that’s running low on inventory.
-To do so, click the drop-down menu to the right side where it says Default Notification Image.
+Plus, you’ll be able to upload a picture of the product that’s running low on inventory.
+To do so, click the drop-down menu to the right side where it says Notification Image.
 Then select the option Custom Icon:

 Then click Upload New Image: